Vasudev08/ParrellComputing_Project_2024/Report.md

 ## 2. Parallel Sorting Algorithms

 ### 2a.
 Brief project description (what algorithms will you be comparing and on what architectures)
 In this project, we will be comparing the efficiencies of different sorting algorithms running in parallel.
-We will each work on the below algorithms:
+The algorithms will be implemented and tested on parallel architectures, such as multi-core processors and possibly distributed systems.
+Each team member will focus on one of the following algorithms:

 - Bitonic Sort: Anna Hartman
 - Sample Sort: Vasudev Agarwal
 - Merge Sort: Nicole Hernandez